History

 Oz is purchased by TriSouth of Atlanta, one of the original investors.
 Construction on a new Emerald City began that April.

-June, 1976
+13. June, 1976

 Emerald City Rebirth

-Emerald City is completed in 3 months, and the park reopens with new costumes and added attractions, including Professor Marvel’s Wagon, a puppet show, and a slight-of-hand magic show.
+Emerald City is completed in 3 months, and the park reopens with new costumes and added attractions, including Professor Marvel’s Wagon, a puppet show, and a sleight-of-hand magic show.
 Dorothy would now walk guests through the park, when previously she was not seen until the Emerald City show.

-1977-79
+14. 1977–79

 Declining Years

 Oz would continue, but quality control would diminish.
-Money was not going back into the park maintenance, renovations, or added attractions.
-It would look run down and become known as a “tourist trap,” and attendance would plummet.
+Money was not going back into park maintenance, renovations, or added attractions.
+It would look run down and become known as a "tourist trap," and attendance would plummet.

-Summer, 1980
+15. Summer, 1980

 Pentes Revival Plan